ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 ~~~~
 {: #sequence title="YANG Subscription Model for Remote Attestation"}

 * time(VG,RG,RA) are identical to the corresponding time definitions from {{-rats-riv}}.
-Time(RG',RA') are subsequent instances of the corresponding times.

-* time(RG',RA') are subsequent instances of the corresponding times from Figure 5 of {{-rats-riv}}.
+* time(VG',RG',RA') are subsequent instances of the corresponding times from Figure 5 in {{-rats-riv}}.

-* time(NS): The Verifier generates a nonce and makes an {{RFC8639}} \<establish-subscription\> request.
+* time(NS) – the Verifier generates a nonce and makes an {{RFC8639}} \<establish-subscription\> request using the nonce as a subscription handle ('subHandle').
 This request also includes the augmentations defined in this document's YANG model.
 Key subscription RPC parameters include:

-  * the nonce
+  * the nonce used as the subHandle,

-  * a set of PCRs of interest which the Verifier wants to appraise
+  * a set of PCRs of interest which the Verifier wants to appraise, and
   * an optional filter which can reduce the logged events on the \<attestation\> stream pushed to the Verifier.

-* time(EG) – An initial response of Evidence is returned to the Verifier.
+* time(EG) – an initial response of Evidence is returned to the Verifier.
 This includes:

-  * A replay of filtered log entries which have extended into a PCR of interest since boot are sent in the \<pcr-extend\> notification.
+  * a replay of filtered log entries which have extended into a PCR of interest since boot are sent in the \<pcr-extend\> notification, and

-  * A signed TPM quote that contains at least the PCRs from the \<establish-subscription\> RPC are included in a \<tpm12-attestation\> or \<tpm20-attestation\>).
-This quote must have included the nonce provided at time(NS).
+  * a signed TPM quote that contains at least the PCRs from the \<establish-subscription\> RPC are included in a \<tpm12-attestation\> or \<tpm20-attestation\>).
+This quote must have included the subHandle provided at time(NS).

-* time(VG',EG') – This occurs when a PCR is extended subsequent to time(EG).
+* time(VG',EG') – this occurs when a PCR is extended subsequent to time(EG).
 Immediately after the extension, the following information needs to be pushed to the Verifier:

-  * Any values extended into a PCR of interest, and
+  * any values extended into a PCR of interest, and
   * a signed TPM Quote showing the result the PCR extension.

 ## Continuously Verifying Freshness